Carlos McCray

 Kristina Israel

 Hi!
 I’m Kristina.
 I’m an Excel junkie and get-it-doner.
 I am an only child and was born and raised in San Diego, with a short stint up in Oregon during grade school; this allowed me to have memories of cutting down our own Christmas tree and blueberry picking at the farms down the road from us.
 I’m a University of San Diego graduate and received both my undergrad and Masters in Accounting and Financial Management there.
-I’ve been working as a corporate accountant and project manager for over 10 years.
+I’ve been working as a corporate accountant and project manager for almost 20 years.
 I get excited about making things efficient, planning things, analyzing numbers, and am obsessed with real estate investing.
 And you guessed it!
 I got a spreadsheet for that too.
 I used to spend a lot of my spare time salsa dancing which is how I met my husband Joe.
 At one point we even were on a salsa team – a beginner team… no dancing with the stars moves going on here.
 It was INCREDIBLY fun!
-Nowadays, we like to spend our spare time playing strategic board games (Terraforming Mars anyone?), eating sushi, driving and looking at houses in different neighborhoods of San Diego.
-He’s a general contractor and I’m a real estate agent – so yes this is an actual thing we enjoy. =) I’m a personal development enthusiast so you can usually find me driving somewhere listening to an audiobook or podcast.
-But I wasn’t always this way, my journey with personal development started several years ago.
-Through consuming a ton of content, applying lessons learned, self-analysis and dissecting myself, and consistent work on improving my thoughts and actions have resulted in a happier me.
+Nowadays, we have a son, Devan, who is a ball of energy so we spend our time running around after him and enjoying our wonderful city.
+And yes, I still dance.
+I’m a personal development enthusiast so you can usually find me driving somewhere listening to an audiobook or podcast.
+But I wasn’t always this way, my journey with personal development started a decade ago.
+Through consuming a ton of content, applying lessons learned, self-analysis and dissecting myself, and consistent work on improving my thoughts and actions have resulted in a more fulfilled version and more smiles.

 Tayari Shorter